2020Mom/mmh-risk-factors/README.md

 The folder [pgSQL/](pgSQL) contains the SQL files necessary to construct and populate the database from the CSV records contained in [csv/](csv).

-Various database clients may be able to run the SQL files located in [pgSQL/](pgSQL), however the mmh-risk-factors database was constructed with PostgreSQL.
+Various database applications may be able to run the SQL files located in [pgSQL/](pgSQL), however the mmh-risk-factors database was constructed with PostgreSQL.
 For best performance, PostgreSQL 13 or higher is recommended.

 ### Installing PostgreSQL